Horn OK Please (song): Music video

 Throughout the video the constant theme of Babban searching for Khalu is prevalent and explored thus according to producer Mansi Maroo, different types of transportation was used including a camel.

 The music video for the single begins at a point with Babban (Arshad Warsi) while travelling by-road, reminiscing about happier times he spent with his uncle, Kalujaan during the course of events from the previous film.
 He then tries to hitch a ride failing multiple times before using his gun to rob a car, a Chevrolet.
 In the next scene, Khalujaan appears entering the premises of a run-down palace in an old indigo Fiat wearing a black Kurta along with sunglasses.
 While Khalujaan appears giving speeches, participating in bird shooting competitions against Jaan Mohammad (Vijay Raaz) and wooing Begum Para (Madhuri Dixit) Babban on the other hand is still travelling taking several rides on the way, from Ford Endeavour, camel ride to a bike.
 Meanwhile Babban is detained by police to inquire about a jewellery robbery, both of them had committed but gets released after they find out that the jewellery is in Khalujaan's possession.
 Babban discovering that Khalujaan has double-crossed him and fled with the loot sets out to seek revenge thus explaining the journey scenes after failing to locate it in the place he hid it.
 Khalujaan after finishing his speech is terrified to see Babban in the audience who aims his gun at him concluding the video.

 Release

-The teaser music video for the single was released on Shemaroo Entertainments official YouTube channel on 25 December 2013 with the full video being release on the next day.
+The teaser of the single was released on Shemaroo Entertainments official YouTube channel on 25 December 2013 with the full video being release on the next day.
 The song, the fifth single from the soundtrack succeeding Hamari Atariya Pe, Dil Ka Mizaah Ishqiya, Jagaave Saari Raina and Zabaan Jale Hai was released on the digital music platform iTunes on 24 December 2013.

 Critical reception

-The song received mixed—positive response from critics.

 Atish Chandra reviewing for Hindustan Times stated it to be a "peppy number", praising Singh's rap verse.
 Bryan Durham for The Times of India categorises it as one which tries to "cater to both Honey Singh " and those who "swear by the Bhardwaj-Gulzar combine"[sic].

 Rajiv Vijayakar stated it to be "passable track" praising the lyrics, feel and the composition of the single.